Thank you.

 Practice this.

-Yes this is a confirmation.
+This is a confirmation.

 Everything I knew to be true is true.

-And just sitting in his presence,
+And just sitting in his presence.

-Just sitting in his presence my mind stopped,
+Just sitting in his presence,

 Quite naturally.